Irish aircraft leasing company raised €350,000 for PPE shipment

 The cargo shipment will containe 70 tonnes of personal protective equipment for healthcare workers

 Dublin-based aircraft leasing company Avolon has raised €350,000 in donations to fund a cargo shipment of personal protective equipment (PPE) in less than five days, the company has said.
-Photograph: iStock
+Photograph: Avolon

 Dublin-based aircraft leasing company Avolon has raised €350,000 in donations to fund a cargo shipment of personal protective equipment (PPE) in less than five days, the company has said.